 Abdominal CT Utilization in Pediatric Appendicitis at Community Hospitals

-This project is focused on decreasing CT use and increasing ultrasound use in pediatric patients presenting to community hospital emergency departments with appendicitis.
+This project focuses on decreasing CT use and increasing ultrasound use in pediatric patients presenting to community hospital emergency departments with appendicitis.
 Participants will work to implement and disseminate a clinical protocol as well as standard work to reduce equivocal ultrasound reads.
 Participation in this project is limited to physicians who work at Seattle Children’s, Providence Regional Medical Center – Everett, and Providence St. Peter Hospital - Olympia.

 Dialogue on Acute Respiratory Tract Infections (DART)